Demo-Smart-Factory-Concordia-University/MTCDHT/README.md

 # MTCDHT
-MTConnect adapter for DHT sensor
+MTConnect adapter for a DHT sensor